David W. Butler High School: Athletics

+Butler High School is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as a 7A school.
+It is a part of the Meck Power Six 7A/8A Conference.

 Football

-Butler's football team won three North Carolina High School Athletic Association (NCHSAA) 4AA state championships in a four year span, during the 2009, 2010, and 2012 seasons.
+Butler's football team won three NCHSAA 4AA state championships in a four year span, during the 2009, 2010, and 2012 seasons.
 In 2009, Butler won its first 4AA state championship title at Carter-Finley Stadium defeating Jack Britt High School 48–17.
 In 2010, Butler repeated as North Carolina State 4AA Champions by defeating Rolesville High School 44–0, finishing the season on a 31-game winning streak.

 In 2012, Butler again defeated Jack Britt High School 56-28 at Kenan Stadium in Chapel Hill, winning the NC 4AA state title for the 3rd time in 4 seasons.
 Butler finished the 2012 season undefeated and ranked number 1 in North Carolina and number 3 in the final USA Today 2012 National Super 25 Football Poll.

 In June 2019, MaxPreps reported that Butler was North Carolina's "Most Dominant High School Football Program of the last 10 years."